- Primary: Responsible administrator/supervisor

 - Dependent Child

 - The employee's biological, adoptive, or foster son or daughter, a stepchild, or a legal ward of the employee or a child of a person standing in loco parentis who is under the age of 18, or 18 and older and incapable of self care because of a mental or physical disability.
-The University’s policy on domestic partners extends the definition of son or daughter to include those of registered same-sex domestic partners.

 - Fiscal Emergency